• Home

 I used decorative metal rings along with basic drapery hooks to hang my panels from the rod.
 To make sure the top heading of my fabric panel was stable or had something to push drapery hooks into – I made a finished edge with a 1-1/2” ribbon encased in the hem.
 This gives the hooks something to grab onto and keeps the top of the panel looking crisp – not floppy.

-Follow the first set of directions below to make the top (heading) hem.
+Follow the set of directions below to make the top (heading) hem.
 The rest of your fabric edges will just be a simple finished edge hem where you fold over the fabric and use fabric glue or iron-on adhesive to bond fabric together.

 Measure your window and figure out how long your panels need to be.
 Add 6-inches to the length needed to allow for heading and hem.